adgear/adgear-android-sdk-v4-sample-trader/README.md

  - **AdGearConsoleSample** - demonstrates how to load mobile ads from AdGear Console

 ## Installation
 Clone or download the repo to your computer and open the projects in the latest version of Android Studio.
-All projects refference the necessary dependencies and should run without any further configuration.
+All projects reference the necessary dependencies and should run without any further configuration.